texfaq/texfaq.github.io/FAQ-codelist.md

 ---
+title:  Code listings in LaTeX
 section: Adjusting the typesetting
 subsection: Typesetting specialities
 date: 2014-06-10
 ---

-# Code listings in LaTeX

 ''Pretty'' code listings are sometimes considered worthwhile by the ''ordinary'' programmer, but they have a serious place in